wangjia184/renju/README.md

 ![Alpha Zero](./alphazero.png)

-It has been simplified and modified in this application:
+It has been simplified here:

 1. Number of residual blocks is reduced from 39 to 19.
 2. Residual block width is narrowed from 256 filters down to 32 filters.
 3. Since width is reduced to 1/8 and dying ReLU problem was encountered in first attempt, hence activation function ReLU is replaced with PReLU and ELU.
-4. Input is simplified to a `(N, 4, 15, 15)` NCHW tensor with four 15x15 planes.
+4. Input is simplified to a `(1, 4, 15, 15)` NCHW tensor with four 15x15 planes.
-    * The first plane represents the stone position of current player
+    * The first plane represents stones of current player
-    * The second plane represents the stone position of opponent player
+    * The second plane represents stones of opponent player
     * The third plane represents the position of last move
     * The fourth plane are filled with ones if current player is black; or zeros if white.
 5. Loss function